kai-niu/dimstore/README.md

 <img src="docs/diagrams/fig_4.png" width="650" />

-One of the advantage to store features as pipeline is to customzie the features using parameters:
+One of the advantages to storing features as pipelines is to check out feature with customized parameters:
 ```python
 param_list = {
              'fully qualified feature name': params,